Sm0n1/clayborne/README.md

 #### Arrays

-Prefer std::array for static sizes, std::vector for dynamic sizes, and std::span for arguments.
+Prefer `std::array` for static sizes, `std::vector`  for dynamic sizes, and `std::span` for arguments if applicable.

 #### Constants